 Table of contents

-Black Friday is just around the corner.
-For eCommerce sellers, the post-Thanksgiving shopping rush has become a chance to engage with customers who are excited to take advantage of seasonal promotions and deals to buy gifts for friends and loved ones (or even themselves).
+Boxing Day is just around the corner.
+For eCommerce sellers, the post-Christmas shopping rush has become a chance to engage with customers who are excited to take advantage of seasonal promotions and deals to buy new items for themselves or for their friends and family.

-While consumers used to exclusively flock to their favorite mall, many now enjoy the convenience of shopping online from their couch as they revel in the previous day of food, family, and fun.
-In fact, 2020 had record online Black Friday sales of $9 billion, an increase of 21.6% over 2019, according to Adobe Analytics.
+While consumers used to exclusively flock to their favourite shopping strip or department stores, many now enjoy the convenience of shopping online from their couch as they recover from the previous day of food and festivities.
+In fact, 2019 saw record Boxing Day spending across every state and territory.

 Here are three tips to prepare your online store for this peak shopping day.